Laura (Billy Joel song): Lyrics and music

-At the time of its release, Joel stated that "Laura" was not written about his own ex-wife, or about a girlfriend.
-He stated that it is about "the guilt you get from someone in your family who knows just how to stick the knife in and wear you down."
+At the time of its release, Joel stated that "Laura" was not about his ex-wife or a girlfriend, but rather "the guilt you get from someone in your family who knows just how to stick the knife in and wear you down."
 He went on to generalize the theme by stating that "You'd be surprised how many people have a destructive relationship and don't know it.
 Nobody has a right to do that to you; it's against the law.
-Joel's drummer Liberty DeVitto eventually disclosed that "Laura" was actually written about Joel's own mother Rosalind.
-DeVitto suggested that the title "Laura" was chosen because it has two syllables, just like the word "mother" does.
+In 2006, Joel's drummer Liberty DeVitto disclosed that the song was actually about the singer's mother, Rosalind, suggesting that the title was chosen because like the word "mother", it is disyllabic.
 According to Klosterman, Joel confirmed the fact that "Laura" was about his mother in an interview with him, and that Joel noted in the interview that the line in the song "How can she hold an umbilical cord for so long" should have been a giveaway.
 Joel later stated that he "must have been pretty fed up with some of [his] own mother's manipulation by the time [he] wrote the song, as evidenced by the F-word in the lyrics."

-New York Post reporter Kyle Smith described the melody of "Laura" as "angry" and "swirling."
 The music of "Laura" contains Beatle-esque elements.
 Dave Lifton of Ultimate Classic Rock states that the verses sound like John Lennon while the refrain sounds like Paul McCartney, comparing the song to the Beatles' "I've Got a Feeling."
 Bego claims that the music lies somewhere between Lennon's "Dear Prudence" and McCartney's "Maxwell's Silver Hammer."
 Author Ken Bielen describes "Laura" as "an unabashed tribute to the Beatles" claiming that the vocals sound similar to the Beatles, the lead guitar sounds similar to George Harrison's, the drumming sounds similar to Ringo Starr's and even the string instruments sound like George Martin's arrangements for the Beatles.
 Joel acknowledged the Beatle influence on the "la la's and the guitar break."
 He also suggested that he may not have been able to write "Laura" if he "hadn't first heard how deep John [Lennon] went with his song 'Mother.'"